Wedjat98/Wedjat98/README.md

 [**WEBspider**](https://github.com/Wedjat98/WeiboSpider) and [**EleniumSpider** ](https://github.com/Wedjat98/SeleniumSpider)- A WEBspider by beatifulSoup4 and PySide2.
 And an eleniumSpider Project base on headless chrome.

+[**SimpleHexCalculator**](https://github.com/Wedjat98/SimpleHexCalculator)-An Android simple hex calculator.It can resolve the base calculator and support to convert the result to decimal or binary.

 I also did some ComputerVesion projects like **[Face Detection](https://github.com/Wedjat98/Face-Detection),[Hand Detection](https://github.com/Wedjat98/HandDetect),[Body Detecion](https://github.com/Wedjat98/BodyTrack)** base on google mediapipe and openCV.

 And I have great intrest in Embedded Development.
 I did some **[Arduino Projects](https://github.com/Wedjat98/Arduino-Backup) and [verilog Development](https://github.com/Wedjat98/FPGA-VerilogLearning).** I have done a personal using IoT system By Esp8266,Arduino and raspberryPI4.